isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 ## <a name="sharepoint-online-features"></a>Recursos do SharePoint Online

-Todos os planos do Office 365 incluem o serviço SharePoint Online, mas nem todos os planos oferecem suporte a todos os recursos do SharePoint.
-A tabela a seguir mostra se um recurso está disponível em um plano.
+All Office 365 plans include the SharePoint Online service, but not all plans support all SharePoint features.
+The following table shows whether a feature is available in a plan.

 > [!NOTE]
 A versão do Office 365 operado pela 21Vianet do Office 365 é específica da China.